Find Affordable College Courses

 1 Yearly Graduations

 The 10th most popular school in the country for cognitive science majors who are seeking their doctor's degree is University of California - Irvine.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 1 people received their doctor's degree in cognitive science from UC Irvine.
+Roughly 36,300 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in cognitive science from UC Irvine.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #10